QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 While Jupyter notebooks are a great way to get started with the language, eventually you will want to use more powerful tools

+We'll discuss a few of them here, such as

+* text editors like Atom, which come with rich Julia support for debugging, documentation, git integration, plotting and inspecting data, and code execution

+* the Julia REPL, which has specialized modes for package management, shell commands, and help

+* the Docker setup we mentioned in `getting started <getting_started>`_, which provides a painless pre-configured environment on your machine

-We assume you've already completed the :ref:`getting started <getting_started>` lecture
+Note that we assume you've already completed the :ref:`getting started <getting_started>` lecture

 Preliminary Setup
 ====================